AmirBayat0/ShopZilla/README.md

 ### Payment page (x4)

     - Add card section
-        - form for cardholder name
+        - a form for cardholder name
-        - form for the card number
+        - a form for the card number
-        - form for expiration code
+        - a form for expiration code
-        - form for security code
+        - a form for security code
         - a switch button for setting the current filled data as default

     - Payment section